top of page

 Holy Eucharist with Music and Choir at 10:30 a.m. in New Brick

-Throughout Lent, Christ Church's Sunday morning schedule remains the same as always, with three worship services and lots of formation and fellowship gatherings for all ages.
-You can learn more about the entire schedule on our website's Sunday Mornings at Christ Church page, and can receive more details each week in our Christ Church Gatherings email.
+Except for Easter Sunday, Christ Church's Sunday morning schedule remains the same as always, with three worship services and many formation and fellowship gatherings for all ages.
+You can learn more about the Sunday schedule on our website's Sunday Mornings at Christ Church page and can receive more details each week in our Christ Church Gatherings email.

 Adult Forum: Sunday Circle